 About The Bali Swing

-Bali Swing is a local Balinese company providing personal or group tours and experiences around Bali, Indonesia.
-Bali Swing Ubud is rated as the Best Swing in Asia and one of the most Instagrammable places in Bali.
+Bali Swing is a local Balinese company providing personal or group tours and unforgettable experiences around Bali, Indonesia.
+Bali Swing Ubud is one of the top attractions in Bali, Indonesia, and rated as the Best Swing in Asia and one of the best places in Bali for Instagram photos.
 Visitors must be 5 years and up to participate in the Ubud swing and activities.
 There is also a weight limit 200kg (around 440 lbs) for each swing.

 How to get to Bali Swing Ubud + Location